StevenWeir038/Scientia-Geographia-Quiz/README.md

 ## Color Scheme and Accessibility

-The *color scheme* was derived from a piece of fabric passed through [Adobe Color](https://color.adobe.com/create/image-gradient)
+The *color scheme* was derived from a piece of family tartan passed through [Adobe Color](https://color.adobe.com/create/image-gradient)
 ![color_scheme](docs/readme/adobe-color-image.png "Color Scheme")

 To meet WCAG 2.0 criteria, the generated color scheme was then passed to [eightshapes.com](http://www.eightshapes.com) to generate an [*accessibility table*](docs/readme/color-contrast-grid.png "Color Accessibilty Table").